 The diversity of placements, the opportunity to live in an intentional community, and the strong spiritual formation program are hallmarks of JVC.
 The network of Former Jesuit Volunteers is larger than any other faith-based full-time service program in the U.S.

-Jesuit Volunteers serving domestically: All U.S. based agencies agree to provide Jesuit Volunteers with at least 10 vacation pays, in addition to time off for retreats and federal holidays.
+Jesuit Volunteers serving domestically: All U.S. based agencies agree to provide Jesuit Volunteers with at least 10 vacation days, in addition to time off for retreats and federal holidays.
 Service schedules depend on the job description, although most follow a 40-hour workweek with weekends off.

 Jesuit Volunteers serving internationally arrange their vacation time directly with their agency placement.
 Because the majority of international placements are within school settings, vacation time will generally follow the school’s vacation schedule.
 During breaks longer than two weeks, volunteers are expected to serve at a secondary placement, to be established between the JV, placement site, and JVC.